 Rock Center Cafe

 It’s hard to think of a better way to get in the spirit of the season than having Thanksgiving dinner overlooking the iconic Rockefeller Center ice rink.
-Watch the skaters circle round and round as you feast on a prix-fixe, three-course meal with eight entrée options including roasted turkey, braised short ribs, and even lobster at Rock Center Cafe.
+Watch the skaters circle round and round as you feast on a prix-fixe, three-course meal with eight entrée options including roasted turkey, braised short ribs, a petite filet, and even lobster at Rock Center Cafe.
 The Thanksgiving Day menu also offers fish and vegetarian options as well as a children’s menu that includes turkey, chicken tenders, pasta, grilled cheese, and more.
 While the giant evergreen that will light up Rockefeller Plaza won’t yet be aglow, it will be in place.
 Finish with your choice of pumpkin pie, chocolate mousse, cheesecake or spiced apple pie; then work off some calories by lacing up your skates and hitting the ice.
 Rockefeller Center and this restaurant are very busy during the holidays, so be sure to book well in advance.
 Cost: Youth $25; Adult $79.